lgpasquale/cmake-skeleton/README.md

-# CMake Skeleton
+# CMake instructions

-This skeleton uses [CUPID](https://github.com/lgpasquale/cupid) to manage dependecies and to provide some utility functions
+This project uses [CUPID](https://github.com/lgpasquale/cupid) to manage dependecies and to provide some utility functions

 To update CUPID's version simply change the value of the variable